Demographics of Albania: Diaspora

 Albanians have established communities in many regions throughout southern Europe.
 The modern Albanian diaspora was formed largely in the 15th century, when many Albanians emigrated to southern Italy, especially in Sicily and Calabria also to Greece, to escape either various socio-political difficulties and the Ottoman conquest.
-Other destinations include the US, Canada, Argentina and Turkey.
+Other destinations include the US, Canada, Argentina, and Turkey.

-Over the last twenty years, Albania has experienced major demographic changes, having the highest population growth in Europe following the collapse of communism in the country.
+Over the last twenty years, Albania has experienced major demographic changes, having the highest population growth in Europe before the collapse of communism in the country.
 Albania has also shifted to population decline since the changes.
-However, during the final days of the transition from a communism to a capitalism in 1990, over a million Albanians moved to foreign countries.
+However, during the final days of the transition from communism to capitalism in 1990, over a million Albanians moved to foreign countries.
 These include Australia, Canada, France, Germany, Italy, the Nordic countries, Switzerland and the United Kingdom.
-About 440,000 of them settling in Greece, where Albanians make up 60% of immigrants.
+About 440,000 of them settled in Greece, where Albanians make up 60% of immigrants.
 350,000 Albanians have migrated to Italy over the 1990s to 2000s, however the number has increased substantially.
 The situation in Kosovo is similar.
-More than a million Albanians have left Kosovo since the late 1980s permanently, not counting those fleeing the Kosovo War who have subsequently returned.
-Important destinations for emigrating Albanians from Kosovo have been Switzerland and Germany.
+More than a million Albanians have left Kosovo permanently since the late 1980s, not counting those fleeing the Kosovo War who have subsequently returned.
+Important destinations for Albanians emigrating from Kosovo have been Switzerland and Germany.